Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Not all demographic populations have achieved their full potential academically or behaviorally.
 Root Cause: A diverse population requires deep understanding of the needs of various learners while implementing a common set of values and expectations as a school.

 Problem Statement 2: A small percentage of our students need support increasing their language proficiency levels in listening, speaking, reading and writing.
-Root Cause: Our EB population is small and tends to be overlooked when in non-sheltered classes.

 Student Achievement